 - 4Review Your Plan Annually

 Your health needs change.
 Your budget changes.
 Look at your Medigap coverage each year during the Medicare Annual Enrollment Period to make sure it still works for you.
-You can switch plans anytime, though insurers may check your health if you're outside your initial enrollment period.
+You can switch plans anytime, though insurers can check your health if you're outside your initial enrollment period.

-- 5Ask About Available Discounts
+- 5Ask About Discounts

 MEDICARE SUPPLEMENT DISCOUNTS